|Vintage New Year's Card -- Magnes Museum collection|

 On the second night of Rosh Hashanah, a "new fruit" is eaten.
 It's usually a fruit that has recently come into season but that you haven't yet had the opportunity to eat.
-Traditionally, one says the shehechiyanu blessing thanking G-d for keeping you and yours alive and bringing you to this season.
+Traditionally, one says the shehechiyanu blessing thanking God for keeping you and yours alive and bringing you to this season.
 This ritual reminds everyone to appreciate the fruits of the earth and being alive to enjoy them.
+So for today's recipe and to taste this evening, I suggest you make Dark Chocolate Covered Pomegranate Seeds.

 A pomegranate is often the new fruit.
 In the Bible, the Land of Israel is praised for its pomegranates.
 It is also said that this fruit contains 613 seeds just as there are 613 mitzvot (commandments).
 Another reason given for blessing and eating pomegranate on Rosh Hashanah is that one wishes that good deeds in the ensuing year will be as plentiful as the seeds of the pomegranate.

-For this recipe for Dark Chocolate Covered Pomegranate Seeds, I buy packages of Pomegranate seeds at Trader Joe's, but you can always go the old fashioned way and buy two whole pomegranates and remove the seeds.
+For this recipe, I buy packages of Pomegranate seeds at Trader Joe's, but you can always go the old fashioned way and buy two whole pomegranates and remove the seeds.
 For an easy way to deseed pomegranates, see this post.
 Rich sweet dark chocolate goes very well with the tart pomegranate flavor, and the textures meld well.
 Even if you're not celebrating the Jewish New Year, Chocolate Covered Pomegranate Seeds make a great snack, and you'll enjoy the benefits of both sources of antioxidants.

 DARK CHOCOLATE COVERED POMEGRANATE SEEDS